mkniewallner/migrate-to-uv/docs/configuration.md

 ## Arguments

-While `migrate-to-uv` tries, as much as possible, to match what the original package manager defines for a project when migrating the metadata to uv, there are features that could be present in a package manager that does not exist in uv, or behave differently.
-Mainly for those reasons, `migrate-to-uv` offers a few options.
+`migrate-to-uv` provides a few arguments to let you customize how the migration is performed.

 ### `--dry-run`

-This runs the migration, but without modifying the files.
-Instead, it prints the changes that would have been made in the terminal.
+Run the migration without modifying the files, printing the changes that would have been made in the terminal instead.

 **Example**: